 - black food coloring or color of your choice

-- Cover a baking sheet with parchment paper, set aside.
+- Line a baking sheet with parchment paper and set aside.

 - Transfer ⅓ of the icing to a small bowl.
 Add 5-6 drops of black food coloring (or color of your choice) to create your pupils.
 Stir until combined.